ailabconsulting/ailabconsulting.github.io/content/about/content.md

 ---

-<p> AI Lab Consulting LLC is a specialized consultancy providing services in the areas of artificial intelligence, machine learning, and deep learning solutions.
+<p> AI Lab Consulting is a specialized consultancy providing services in the areas of artificial intelligence, machine learning, and deep learning solutions.
 </p> We focus on the development and rapid deployment of these technologies across different industries.